Newcomer and Refugee Arts Engagement

 For questions about the program, contact Rupal Shah, Grants Officer, Strategic Programs

-The goals of the Newcomer and Refugee Arts Engagement program are:
+Toronto Arts Council’s Newcomer and Refugee Arts Engagement program was created to:

-- to provide targeted support to organizations and collectives engaging newcomers and refugees through the arts
+- provide targeted support to organizations and collectives engaging newcomers and refugees through the arts

-- to support the integration and inclusion of newcomers and refugees to Toronto through the arts.
+- support the integration and inclusion of newcomers and refugees to Toronto through the arts.